United States Refugee Admissions Program: Origins and development

-After World War II, U.S. refugee admissions were conducted on an ad hoc basis.
-Non-governmental organizations such as the International Rescue Committee, the Hebrew Immigrant Aid Society (HIAS), and Church World Service played leading roles in early resettlement efforts.
+After World War II, Non-governmental organizations such as the International Rescue Committee, the Hebrew Immigrant Aid Society (HIAS), and Church World Service played leading roles in early resettlement efforts.

-The Displaced Persons Act of 1948 established the first legal framework for admitting refugees to the United States, allowing the entry of over 400,000 displaced Europeans.

-Following the Vietnam War, the United States accepted large numbers of Indochinese refugees, prompting Congress to enact the Refugee Act of 1980, which standardized refugee admissions and established a uniform resettlement structure.
+The Displaced Persons Act of 1948 established the first legal framework for refugee admission, allowing the entry of over 400,000 displaced Europeans.
+Following the Vietnam War, the United States accepted large numbers of Indochinese refugees, prompting the Refugee Act of 1980, standardizing refugee admissions and establishing a uniform resettlement structure.

 Since 1980, over three million refugees have been admitted to the United States under the Act.

 21st century developments

 Refugee admissions fluctuated in the 2010s and 2020s.
 In 2017, Executive Order 13769 temporarily suspended refugee admissions and reduced the annual ceiling.
-The limit was later raised under the Biden administration to 125,000 for fiscal year 2022.

-In January 2025, President Donald Trump issued Executive Order 14163, which again suspended USRAP pending review of national security procedures.
+The limit was later raised under the Biden administration to 125,000 for fiscal years 2022–2025.
+In October 2025, the Trump administration lowered the annual ceiling to 7,500, the lowest in the history of the program.
+These changes reflect debates over humanitarian responsibility, border security, and the capacity of federal and local institutions to support refugee resettlement.
+In FY2026, the program admitted over 7,000 people, all White South Africans except for three Afghans.

 Policy and impact

 Legal definition and eligibility

 Under the Immigration and Nationality Act, a refugee is a person unable or unwilling to return to their country of nationality due to persecution or a well-founded fear of persecution based on race, religion, nationality, membership in a particular social group, or political opinion.

-Applicants must be referred by UNHCR, a U.S. embassy, or a designated NGO, and undergo multi-stage security and medical screening before admission.
+Applicants must be referred by the UNHCR, a U.S. embassy, or a designated NGO, and undergo multi-stage security and medical screening before admission.

 Socioeconomic effects

-Peer-reviewed research indicates that refugees in the United States do not increase crime rates and contribute positively to long-term economic growth.

-A 2017 study by the U.S. Department of Health and Human Services found that refugees generated more in tax revenue than the cost of federal assistance programs between 2005 and 2014.
+Refugees in the United States decrease crime rates and contribute to long-term economic growth, generating more tax revenue than the cost of federal assistance programs.

+Refugees’ economic outcomes improve over time when policies support labor market integration, language training, and recognition of prior skills.
+Long-term impacts depend on local and federal integration capacity.

 Ongoing challenges

-Audits and academic reviews have identified systemic challenges in coordination among agencies, case processing delays, and inconsistent access to services at the local level.
+There are systemic challenges in coordination among agencies, case processing delays, and inconsistent access to local services.
 Key issues include insufficient funding for local integration programs, uneven English-language training, and gaps in medical care for vulnerable populations.
+Migration and resettlement stressors can erode coping resources, contribute to social isolation, and deepen marginalization among refugee families in the United States.

 Program structure

 Government entities

-USRAP is not run by any one agency of the federal government; rather, it is a collaborative effort among many different agencies and departments of the federal government as well as a number of nonprofit organizations.
-According to the U.S. Department of State website, three entities make up the federal arm of the USRAP program: USCIS, which is part of the Department of Homeland Security; the Bureau of Population, Refugees, and Migration, which is part of the Department of State; and the Office of Refugee Resettlement, which is part of the Department of Health and Human Services.
+USRAP is a collaborative effort among many agencies and departments of the U.S. federal government and a number of non-profit organizations.
+Three entities make up the federal arm of the USRAP program: USCIS, part of the Department of Homeland Security; the Bureau of Population, Refugees, and Migration, part of the Department of State; and the Office of Refugee Resettlement, part of the Department of Health and Human Services.

-"The following agencies are also involved in this effort: